roehampton/module-content/msc-software-development-2/week-03/seminar/README.md

 'The purpose of this application is to provide a platform where...'

-#### 3. Business Questions

-Three or four business questions should cover you project:
+You can then add detail with some 'how can we...' questions.
+Use the wishes that you have identified in your personas to formulate these questions.

+__How can we... questions__

+Three or four 'how can we...' questions should cover the purposes of your project.
+Questions in this format are often used by designers. _They are useful becuase they focus on the problem that needs solving rather than jump into a solution too early on._

 Example:

 (For my case study - coffee shop rating site)

-1. How can people find good coffee shops in a particular town?
+1. How can we help people find good coffee shops in a particular town?
-2. How can keen coffee drinkers rate coffee shops?
+2. How can we enable keen coffee drinkers to rate coffee shops?
-3. How can coffee drinkers keep track of coffee shops they have visited before?
+3. How can we enable coffee drinkers keep track of coffee shops they have visited before?

-#### 4. Outline tasks
+#### 3. Outline tasks

-These should be generic at this point eg - look ahead in the programme schedule and get a sense of the shape of the project.
+These should be generic at this point.
+Look ahead in the programme schedule and get a sense of the shape of the project.
 Use your task board.

  * Write user stories
  * Create wireframes
  * Testing/evaluation plan
 ... etc

-#### 5. Appoint your product owner

-The product owner 'owns' the backlog - they will ultimately decide if a feature is going to be implemented or not.
-They will use your personas and business questions to assess any changed or additional requirements further down the agile development process.